Discover the power of menopause to awaken your authority and purpose

 Bring things to place on our communal altar that speaks to you about menopause.
 It can represent something you're letting go of, or looking forward to, or anything that represents menopause to you.

 Bring something special to wear for our rite of passage ceremony.
 Examples: a special dress, a shawl, a tiara, jewelry, or anything that will make the ritual feel special and sacred to you.
+However, note that the fire will be outside, weather permitting.

 Lodging